-We strive to comply with all applicable laws, regulations and other legal obligations relating to privacy and data protection, including those relating to the use of data for marketing purposes.
-However, any failure, or perceived failure, by us to comply with our policies or with any European, French and other privacy related laws, regulations, industry self-regulatory principles, industry standards or codes of conduct, regulatory guidance, orders to which we may be subject or other legal obligations could adversely affect our reputation, brands and business, and may result in claims, fines, civil or criminal proceedings or actions against us by governmental entities or others.
+Any failure, or perceived failure, by us to comply with European, French, Dutch or other laws, regulations, industry self-regulatory principles, industry standards or codes of conduct, regulatory guidance, orders to which we may be subject or other legal obligations could adversely affect our reputation, brands, and business.
+We may be subject to actual or threatened claims, litigation, investigations, or other proceedings, including proceedings by regulators, law enforcement or other governmental or regulatory bodies.